0xcacti/space-invaders-lua/README.md

 I enjoy using Lua for neovim, so I decided that I would do some cool stuff with it to build a game outside of the context of neovim.

+okay, now writing this after the fact.
+Love2D is awesome.
+It's so easy to just rip out a game.
+Great experience and very fun to build a 2D game.

 ## TODO